Eliud Kipchoge Dashes Past 2-Hour Marathon Barrier In Assisted Event

 He competed in the 2016 Summer Olympics in Rio de Janeiro, snagging the gold medal in the marathon.

 The following year, 2017, saw Kipchoge win another Berlin Marathon and participate in Nike's Breaking2 event, a marathon held on a Formula One racetrack in Monza, Italy.
-It was the first marathon Kipchoge ran where he sought to break the two-hour mark, assisted by a team of pacemakers who acted as a windshield running in a V-formation around him.
+It was the first marathon Kipchoge ran where he sought to break the two-hour mark, assisted by a team of pacesetters who acted as a windshield running in a V-formation around him.
 The assistance would mean that, if he beat two hours, the record would stand as unofficial.

 On May 6, 2017, he crossed the finish line in Monza 25 seconds past the two-hour mark.

 Undeterred, in 2018 Kipchoge won the London Marathon, then turned around and competed in the Berlin Marathon later that year.

-The men's marathon world record at the time was 2:02:57, held by fellow Kenyan marathoner Dennis Kimetto.
+At the time, the men's marathon world record was 2:02:57, held by fellow Kenyan marathoner Dennis Kimetto.
 Kipchoge beat that time by a minute and 18 seconds, coming in at 2:01:39.
 He now held the men's world record for the first time in his life.

 If he had stopped then, he would have gone down as one of history's best marathoners.
-But the glory of the record in Berlin meant that legendary sub-two-hour record, which had eluded him a year before, was back in his sights.
+But the glory of the record in Berlin meant that legendary sub-2-hour record, which had eluded him a year before, was back in his sights.

 Sports